-(43) “Licensed Health Entity” means an MCE that has a Certificate of Authority issued by DCBS as a health insurance company or health care service contractor.
+(43) (44) “Licensed Health Entity” means an MCE that has a Certificate of Authority issued by DCBS as a health insurance company or health care service contractor.

-(44) “Managed Care Entity (MCE)” means, as stated in 42 CFR 457.10, an entity that enters into a contract with the Authority to provide services in a managed care delivery system including but not limited to coordinated care organizations, dental care organizations, mental health organizations, and primary care case managers.
+(44) (45) “Managed Care Entity (MCE)” means, an entity that enters into a contract to provide services in a managed care delivery system, including but not limited to managed care organizations, prepaid health plans, primary care case managers and Coordinated Care Organizations.

+(46) “Managed Care Organization (MCO)” means a contracted health delivery system providing capitated or prepaid health services, also known as a Prepaid Health Plan (PHP).
+An MCO is responsible for providing, arranging, and making reimbursement arrangements for covered services as governed by state and federal law.
+An MCO may be a Chemical Dependency Organization (CDO), Dental Care Organization (DCO), or Physician Care Organization (PCO).

-(45) “Medicaid-Funded Long-Term Care, Services, and Supports (LTCSS)” means all Medicaid funded services CMS defines as long-term services and supports, including both:
+(45) (47) “Medicaid-Funded Long-Term Services and Supports (LTSS)” means all Medicaid funded services CMS defines as long-term services and supports, including both:

 (a) “Long-term Care,” the system through which the Department of Human Services provides a broad range of social and health services to eligible adults who are aged, blind, or have disabilities for extended periods of time.
 This includes nursing homes and behavioral health care outlined in OAR chapter 410, division 172 Medicaid Payment for Behavioral Health Services, including state psychiatric hospitals;

-(b) “Long-term Services and Supports,” the Medicaid services and supports provided under a CMS-approved waiver to avoid institutionalization as defined in OAR chapter 411, division 4 and defined as Home and Community-Based Services and Settings and Person-Centered Service Planning (HCBS) and as outlined in OAR chapter 410, division 172 Medicaid Payment for Behavioral Health Services.
+(b) “Home and Community-Based Services,” the Medicaid services and supports provided under a CMS-approved waiver to avoid institutionalization as defined in OAR chapter 411, division 4 and defined as Home and Community-Based Services (HCBS) and as outlined in OAR chapter 410, division 172 Medicaid Payment for Behavioral Health Services.

-(46) “Member” means an OHP client enrolled with an MCE.
+(46) (48) “Member” means an OHP client enrolled with an MCE.